radiant-rstats/docker/install/setup-ohmyzsh.md

 To use fonts and icons in the Standard macOS terminal with ZSH, change the terminal settings as follows:

-> Apple Terminal Open Terminal → Preferences → Profiles → Text, click Change under Font and select MesloLGS NF family.
+> Apple Terminal: Open Terminal → Preferences → Profiles → Text, click Change under Font and select MesloLGS NF family.

 To use fonts and icons in the Windows Terminal change the terminal settings as follows: